ElMassimo/vuex-stores/README.md

 Store objects address these issues by allowing access to state and getters as properties, and dispatching actions easily by using plain method calls.

+Read more about the benefits in the [blog announcement](http://maximomussini.com/posts/vuex-stores).

 ## Installation ⚙️

 ```